Your guide to USDA loan rates and eligibility requirements

 USDA and VA loans share many similarities, including no down payment requirement and competitive interest rates.
 However, VA loans are exclusively for eligible military service members, veterans, and their surviving spouses.
 USDA loans are available to a broader range of borrowers but are restricted to eligible rural areas.

-Yes, both U.S. citizens and legal permanent residents of the United States can apply for a USDA loan.
+Yes, U.S. citizens and legal permanent residents can qualify for a USDA home loan.

 Compare USDA loan rates today